-Project Phase Constru uction Impact Visual impact an ld Landscapi ng Description of impact Visu Visual & aesthetic consequences of the proposed project Mitigable Medium Mitigation exists and will notably redu ce significance of impacts Potential The Archite • The Architectural Design Guidelines proposed for the development must be mitigation The Architectorial Design Goldennes proposed for the development most be adopted to mitigate the colours, heights, disturbance areas, maximum footprint, vegetation, etc, which will all contribute to a smaller visual impact on the landscape.
+Project Phase Constru uction Impact Visual impact an nd Landscapi ng Description of impact Visu Visual & aesthetic consequences of the proposed project Mitigable Medium Medium Mitigation exists and will notably reduce significance of impacts Potential mitigation The Architectural Design Guidelines proposed for the development must be adopted to mitigate the colours, heights, disturbance areas, maximum footprint, vegetation, etc, which will all contribute to a smaller visual impact on the landscape.
 The necessary measures be implemented during the construction phase to protect the natural vegetation, to control the noise, dust and visual intrusion.
 Appoint a Landscape consultant to recommend and implement the introduction of an indigenous landscape plan to protect the existing indigenous vegetation and to prepare a landscape plan for implementation in the private and common areas.
 Cultivated landscaping must be minimized and the indigenous coastal vegetation must instead be encouraged.
 The design of any new dwellings / structures must be executed with excessive sensitivity to any existing indigenous trees and coastal vegetation.
-Assessment external lighting restriction: ut mitigation With mitigation Nature Negative Negative Duration Short term Impact will last between 1 and 5 years Short term Impact will last between 1 and 5 years Extent Limited Limited to the site and its immediate surroundings Limited Limited to the site and its immediate surroundings Intensity Low Natural and/ or social functions and/ or processes are somewhat altered Very low Natural and/or social functions and/or processes are slightly altered Probability Certain / Definite There are sound scientific reasons to expect that the impact will definitely occur Likely The impact may occur Confidence High Substantive supportive data exists to verify the assessment High Substantive supportive data exists to verify the assessment Reversibility Medium The affected environment will only recover from the High The affected environmental will be able to recover from the impact
+Assessment external lighting restriction ut mitigation s and guidell With mitigation Nature Negative Negative Duration Short term Impact will last between 1 and 5 years Short term Impact will last between 1 and 5 years Extent Limited Limited to the site and its immediate surroundings Limited Limited to the site and its immediate surroundings Intensity Low Natural and/ or social functions and/ or processes are somewhat altered Very low Natural and/or social functions and/or processes are slightly altered Probability Certain / Definite There are sound scientific reasons to expect that the impact will definitely occur Likely The impact may occur Confidence High Substantive supportive data exists to verify the assessment High Substantive supportive data exists to verify the assessment Reversibility Medium The affected environment will only recover from the High The affected environmental will be able to recover from the impact

-impact with significant
+impact with significant intervention

-intervention

 Resource Not relevant Not

 irreplaceability relevant

-Significance Minor · - negative N legligible - negative
+Significance Minor - negative Negligible - negative egligible - negative

-Comment on The proposal is sen The proposal is sensitive towards the character of the area and attempts to create a

-significance unique sense of place that will blend in and compliment the ambience of the surrounding
+Comment on significance The proposal is sensitive towards the character of the area and attempts to create a unique sense of place that will blend in and compliment the ambience of the surrounding area.

-area.

 Cumulative No cumulative imp acts exist.

 impacts